ZILtoid1991/pixelperfectengine/README.md

 Test of the scripting engine.

+### test5

+Test of the XML text parsing engine and the text drawing functions.

 ### snake

 A simple engine demonstration game.
 Does not use (much) external assets, and instead uses code renerated ones.